 The Oregon Parks and Recreation Department (OPRD) issued an ocean shore alteration permit to Edge Cable Holdings, Inc. on March 26, 2019.
 The permit expires on March 26, 2021 and allows the company to install a telecommunications cable beneath the ocean shore.
 The company intended to bore a hole beneath the shore, starting on a private parcel in the unincorporated community of Tierra del Mar and drilling under the ocean shore to a point offshore where it will emerge from the seafloor.
 The operation involved using a steel drill, a clay-based lubricating fluid, and associated underground equipment to guide the drill bit along a set course.

 In addition to an ocean shore alteration permit, the project required permission from other public agencies, including the Oregon Department of State Lands (DSL).
-DSL has jurisdiction over a portion of the Oregon seabed below low tide.
+DSL has jurisdiction over a portion of the Oregon seabed west of the low tide line.

 On April 28, 2020, the drill pipe broke and drilling operations stopped.
 OPRD was informed of the malfunction on June 17.
-This material is still under the seabed, and some portion is under the ocean shore:
+This material is still under the seabed, and some portion (the end of the drill pipe and some of the drilling fluid) is under the ocean shore:

 - ~1,100 feet of 5-7/8-inch (outer dimension) drill pipe.